0b10011/collage/README.md

     -v, --verbose           Shows more detail. -v shows more detail, -vv shows most detail.

 OPTIONS:
     -h, --height <height>                    Sets the final height of the collage.
+        --max_distortion <max_distortion>    Max distortion of height or width.
+If 0, images will be cropped to fit.
+                                             Otherwise, after scaling proportionally to fit, the long dimension will be resized up to N% from it's proportional value.
     -w, --width <width>                      Sets the final width of the collage.
         --workers <workers>                  Number of workers for image processing.
 Defaults to number of CPUs.
 ```

 ## How it works